Joomla! 3.5 Beta 2 Released

 Joomla!
-3.4.4 is now available.
-This is a security release for the 3.x series of Joomla This release fixes a low level security issue.
-We strongly encourage you update your sites.
+3.4.7 is now available.
+This is a security release for the 3.x series of Joomla which addresses a critical security vulnerability and one low level security vulnerabilities.
+We strongly recommend that you update your sites immediately.

 Security Issues Fixed